 Nasta pressed a hand to his arm and soothed him gently.

 "Leolin has been sick now for over four weeks.
 He improves and then he relapses and then he improves again.
 He is currently doing well.
 He is fighting so very hard to continue living and we are doing our all to help him, the Healers who are looking after him haven't left the hospital since Leolin was admitted.
-We are doing everything we possibly can to help him."
+We are doing everything that we possibly can to help him."

 "May we ask what happened?"
 Kailen asked gently.